ckemfort/HDA-Template-Suggestor/README.md

 ## How to run
 Run the scripts/download_model.py to download the all-MiniLM-L6-v2 model.
-This process can take 10-20 seconds.
+This process can take 10-20 seconds. <br>
-Run shortcut.py.
+Run shortcut.py. <br>
 Paste your email sample or use an example from test.txt.
 Type "END" to run the model.

 ## Abstract